ADcadia/Compound-Interest-Calculator/README.md

-# Py-Calculators
+# py-calculators
-Calculators created with Python.
+Calculators created using Python.